 Is your eCommerce fulfillment provider making the grade?
 Whether you’re coping with the busy holiday shopping season, an important sales promotion or just a regular day; the success of your eCommerce store is riding on your fulfillment.
-With increased customer expectations for order accuracy and on-time delivery, your fulfillment provider is tested every time an order comes through your store.
+With increased customer expectations for order accuracy and on-time delivery, your eCommerce order fulfillment provider is tested every time an order comes through your store.

 Don’t jeopardize customer satisfaction and future sales with second-rate fulfillment services.
 If your order fulfillment company is letting you down by failing on any of the following key deliverables, it’s time to get smart about fulfillment.